 Nationally, we provide information to describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy, and mineral resources; and enhance and protect our quality of life.
 Our goal is to optimize our local capabilities in those technical program areas that are of highest priority to our partners, which are primarily water resources.

+The U.S. Geological Survey (USGS) was established by Congress in 1879 to provide the Nation with reliable and impartial information in order to understand the Nation's natural resources.
 The USGS is unique among Government organizations because we have neither regulatory nor developmental authority--our sole product is impartial, credible, relevant, and timely information, equally accessible and available to all interested parties.

 The need for water-resource data and their interpretation has never been greater than it is today.
 The USGS Ohio-Kentucky-Indiana Water Science Center (OKI WSC) has successfully helped many of you—our customers—achieve your goals by providing water quantity and quality information, as well as scientific tools and understanding, when and where they are needed by citizens, businesses, and public officials.
 We are trying hard to continue that tradition and improve upon it wherever possible.